James Roumanos

-James Roumanos (Arabic: جيمس رومانوس) (born 10 August 1999) is a Lebanon international rugby league footballer who plays as a or forward for Toulouse Olympique in the Super League.
+James Roumanos (Arabic: جيمس رومانوس) (born 10 August 1999) is a Lebanon international rugby league footballer who plays as a or for Toulouse Olympique in the Super League.

 He previously played for the Manly Warringah Sea Eagles in the National Rugby League.

 Career

 Canterbury-Bankstown Bulldogs

 On 31 August 2021, he was one of twelve players who were told by Canterbury that they would not be offered a contract for the 2022 season and would be released at seasons end.

 Manly-Warringah Sea Eagles

 In round 25 of the 2022 NRL season, Roumanos made his first grade debut off the bench for the Manly-Warringah Sea Eagles against the Canterbury-Bankstown Bulldogs in a 21-20 loss.
 He made 3 runs for 39 metres and 8 tackles in 9 minutes.

 Wests Tigers

 He signed a contract for Wests Tigers for the 2023 NRL season.

 Toulouse Olympique

 On 18 November 2023 it was reported that he had signed for Toulouse Olympique in the RFL Championship on a one-year deal for the 2024 season.